 5. Research simulations and comprehensive authoritative literature are being eliminated in all simulations.

-However, these may still appear as exhibits to select simulations.
+However, these will still appear as exhibits to select simulations.

 6. Excel is being removed from the CPA Exam.